-Microsoft Azure Application Gateway is a dedicated virtual appliance providing application delivery controller (ADC) as a service, offering various layer 7 load balancing capabilities for your application.
+Microsoft Azure Application Gateway is a dedicated virtual appliance providing application delivery controller (ADC) as a service.
+It offers various layer 7 load balancing capabilities for your application.
 It allows customers to optimize web farm productivity by offloading CPU intensive SSL termination to the application gateway.
 It also provides other layer 7 routing capabilities including round robin distribution of incoming traffic, cookie-based session affinity, URL path-based routing, and the ability to host multiple websites behind a single Application Gateway.
-A web application firewall (WAF) is also provided as part of the application gateway WAF SKU it provides protection to web applications from common web vulnerabilities and exploits.
+A web application firewall (WAF) is also provided as part of the application gateway WAF SKU.
+It provides protection to web applications from common web vulnerabilities and exploits.
 Application Gateway can be configured as internet facing gateway, internal only gateway, or a combination of both.

 Application Gateway currently provides the following capabilities:

 - Web application firewall - The web application firewall (WAF) in Azure Application Gateway protects web applications from common web-based attacks like SQL injection, cross-site scripting attacks, and session hijacks.

 - HTTP load balancing - Application Gateway provides round robin load balancing.
 Load balancing is done at Layer 7 and is used for HTTP(S) traffic only.

 - Cookie-based session affinity - The cookie-based session affinity feature is useful when you want to keep a user session on the same back-end.
 By using gateway-managed cookies, the Application Gateway is able to direct subsequent traffic from a user session to the same back-end for processing.
 This feature is important in cases where session state is saved locally on the back-end server for a user session.